DavidHe1127/Mr.He_HandBook/DevOps/AWS/Lambda-APIG/README.md

 Configure Lambda to use DLQ for failed requests retry.
 [How?](https://www.youtube.com/watch?v=nqQh2KmHiLY).
 Note DLQ only works for lambda Async invocation model.
 It's used when an event fails all processing attempts or expires without being processed.

+### Lambda in container

+Lambda function code can now be packaged in docker images that are hosted on ECR.
+And cross account ECR access for lambda is also [supported](https://aws.amazon.com/blogs/compute/introducing-cross-account-amazon-ecr-access-for-aws-lambda/) now.

 ### Custom runtime and layers

 layers allow you to share code between lambdas.
 Custom runtime allows you to use runtime AWS by default doesn't support i.e Bash.
 See [layers](https://github.com/mthenw/awesome-layers) for public layers you can use.